smail420bc/Informatics-1/README.md

-# Informatics-1
+# Informatics-1 HS2022
-Weekly tasks from Informatics 1 HS2022
+Weekly tasks from Informatics 1 at University of Zurich